Pyxxil/Ncurses-LC3-Simulator/README.md

 Usage:

-First run `make`, and then, in the same directory, run either of the following:
+First run `make`, and then, in the same directory, run the following:

 ```shell
 $ ./LC3Simulator [-f] <file>